 - 3-5ml Cold Pressed Neem Oil (use 3ml for preventative treatments and 5ml for infestations).

-- 3ml dawn dish soap (or other biodegradable soap) – this acts as an emulsifier which helps distribute the oil in the water.
-DO NOT include soap if using this spray for carnivorous plants.
+- 3ml Dawn dish soap (or other biodegradable soap) – this acts as an emulsifier which helps distribute the oil in the water.
+Again, DO NOT include soap if using this spray for carnivorous plants.
 Without soap, the oil distribution will primarily depend on the temperature of the water.
 The warmer the water, the less risk there will be of the oil clumping into solid masses.

 Add all ingredients to a spray bottle and shake to combine.
 Apply as a foliar spray and soil drench every 3 weeks for prevention or every week for infestations.
 Shake the bottle often while applying to keep the oil distributed in the mixture.

 Between mixing batches, remaining undiluted Neem Oil can be refrigerated for up to a year to slow the rate at which the Azadirachtin degrades.

 Each plant species can react differently to various pesticide formulas.
 If using Neem Oil as a foliar spray, test a single leaf before applying the spray to the whole plant to mitigate the risk of losing the plant if it responds poorly to the treatment.
 If using Neem as a soil drench, reduce the formula strength for the first treatment or only drench a single plant (if you have multiples of the same species) and see how the plant responds before increasing the concentration.